tradle/tradleconf/README.md

 ### Install and load current configuration

+Note: the below instructions are for managing a single MyCloud instance.
+If you are managing multiple instances, do so from separate directories.

 1. Install `tradleconf` globally: `npm install -g @tradle/conf`
 1. Create a new directory in which you will keep your configuration.
 In it, initialize your configuration with `tradleconf init`.
 This will create a file called `.env`
 1. Pull your remote configuration in with `tradleconf load --all`.
 Or pull in a specific part of it, e.g.: